-The Pulp Mill Assessment Amendment (Clarification) Bill 2009 provides certainty about the date on which the Pulp Mill Permit lapses, should Gunns Limited have failed to substantially commence the development and operation of a bleached kraft pulp mill in northern Tasmania.
+The purpose of the Pulp Mill Assessment Amendment (Clarification) Bill 2009 is to establish a date of expiry for the Pulp Mill Permit.
+It provides certainty about the date on which the Pulp Mill Permit lapses, should Gunns Limited have failed to substantially commence the development and operation of a bleached kraft pulp mill in Northern Tasmania.

-Mr Speaker, on 30 April 2007 the Pulp Mill Assessment Act 2007 received Royal Assent.
+On 30 April 2007, the Pulp Mill Assessment Act 2007 received Royal Assent.